btnguyen2k/exter/BuildAndRun.md

 |RSA_PRIVKEY_FILE (2)        |Path to RSA private key (PEM format)|`./config/keys/exter_priv.pem`|
 |RSA_PRIVKEY_PASSPHRASE (2)  |Pass-phrase for RSA private key|`exters3cr3t`|

-> - (1) This affect only the Exter frontend.
+> - (1) This affects only the Exter frontend.
 On development env you can use the default value.
 On production env put your fronend domains here.
 Domain names are separated by spaces or commas or semi-colons.
 For example `exteross.gpvcloud.com,exteross.mydomain.com;exteross.mydomain.net`.
 > - (2) On production env, do _not_ use the default private key. _Generate and use your own key_.

 **Database Backend Configuration**